tkw1536/ggman/README.md

 These are aliases to open a project folder in `vscode` and `cursor`, respectively.

+### Optional: Tab completion

+The cli framework ggman is using automatically generates a tab completion script.
+Installation instructions are dependent on your shell, and can be seen by typing `ggman completion --help`.

 ## the `ggman` command

 The `ggman` command is implemented in golang and can be compiled using standard golang tools.